telerik/reporting-docs/knowledge-base/sql-data-source-cannot-connect-on-azure.md

 ---
-title: SqlDataSource Connects to the Database when Running Locally but Fails on Azure
+title: SqlDataSource Connection Fails on Azure
-description: The SqlDataSource Successfully Connects to the Database when Running Locally with Named ConnectionString but Fails when Deployed on Azure as the Connection Strings Defined in Azure Portal Override Those in the Web.config files
+description: "SqlDataSource Successfully Connects to the Database when Running Locally with Named ConnectionString but Fails when Deployed on Azure as Connection Strings Defined in Azure Portal Override Those in Web.config."
 type: troubleshooting
 page_title: On Azure SqlDataSource with named connectionstring fails to connect
 slug: sql-data-source-cannot-connect-on-azure
-position:
 tags: Azure,connection string,sqldatasource,data provider
 ticketid: 1601143
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>